Gwedair/100-days-of-code/log.md

 **Link(s) to work**
 No links to work yet, as soon as there is a basic structure will probably upload it.

+### Day 2: January 09, Tuesday
+**Today's Progress**: Did not have enough time to continue on the android project as it needs lot of setup until I can test my applications.
+Continued coding on HackerRank by solving the Closed Brackets-Challenge.
+My C++ has also faded a lot but I begin to remember.
+Solved the challenge in a way that most Test Cases run smoothly.
+I don't know why the others don't work, their setup is to huge to check it manually.
+Perhaps I'll continue with the android stuff tomorrow.

+**Thoughts** Tackling the 100days of code challenge besides a 40hrs work week is challenging enough.
+The additional setup as for android takes even more time.
+This is hard for me.

+** Link to work**
+HackerRank - Stacks: Balanced Brackets